Share This Article

 April 16, 2026

 KATSEYE will release its third EP WILD on August 14, 2026, with pre-orders and pre-saves opening on April 15.
-The rollout gives the HYBE x Geffen group a clean next chapter just days after its breakout Coachella push, and it arrives with real momentum rather than vague comeback teasing.
-According to KATSEYE’s official announcement shared via social media and reflected across the group’s official store, WILD is already live in multiple physical and digital configurations, including signed vinyl, standard vinyl, and several CD editions.
+The rollout gives the HYBE x Geffen Records group a clean next chapter just days after its breakout Coachella push, and it arrives with real momentum rather than vague comeback teasing.
+According to KATSEYE’s official store and announcement rollout, WILD is already live in multiple physical and digital configurations, including signed vinyl, standard vinyl, and several CD editions.
 That matters because this is not just a title reveal.
 It is a full commercial launch signal, the kind that usually tells fans the era is already locked, the packaging is set, and the campaign is ready to move fast through summer.
 For a group still building its long-game global identity, that kind of precision hits different.

 KATSEYE confirmed the WILD release date with a real retail rollout

-KATSEYE confirmed the August 14 date on April 15 local time, and Soompi reported that pre-orders began at 9 a.m.
-PT the same day.
-The group’s official store backs that up with live WILD listings across signed, standard, and exclusive formats, which gives the announcement more weight than a teaser-first drop.
-As reported by Variety, WILD follows the 2025 EP Beautiful Chaos, making this the next major project in the group’s release arc rather than a one-off single detour.
+KATSEYE confirmed the August 14 date on April 15 local time, and the group's official store showed pre-orders live the same day across multiple versions.
+According to the official store listings, WILD is available in signed, standard, and exclusive formats, which gives the announcement more weight than a teaser-first drop.
+KATSEYE’s official store and release messaging make clear that WILD follows the 2025 EP Beautiful Chaos, making this the next major project in the group’s release arc rather than a one-off single detour.
 We have seen plenty of K-pop-adjacent global groups lean on aesthetic buildup without showing the actual product.
 KATSEYE did the opposite here.
 The store went live, the date was locked, and the campaign immediately looked tangible.
 That sharp execution is exactly what fans want after a festival spike, because attention only matters if the team knows how to convert it.

 Coachella gave the group heat, but WILD is the real test of staying power

 The timing is no accident.
-Variety noted that the EP news landed right after KATSEYE’s Coachella debut, while Consequence framed WILD as the official follow-up to that festival visibility and the group’s current single cycle.
+The official rollout landed right after KATSEYE’s Coachella debut, turning festival visibility into an immediate retail push instead of letting the moment cool.
 HITKULTR already covered KATSEYE’s Coachella crossover moment, and this new EP is where that attention either hardens into a bigger era or fades into festival afterglow.
 The smart read is that HYBE and Geffen Records are moving before the window cools.
+As reported by Variety's festival coverage, the group's 2026 live schedule keeps KATSEYE in front of new audiences for months.
 Festival sets create clips, discourse, and curiosity.
 Projects create fan spending, repeat listens, and chart opportunity.
 That is why WILD matters more than the headline alone.
 It gives KATSEYE something to funnel all of that traffic into, and it gives the group a shot at proving that the post-Coachella spike can become a real commercial chapter instead of a nice viral week.

 KATSEYE also has a crowded festival calendar that can keep the EP visible

 Variety reported that KATSEYE is also lined up for Governors Ball, Hinterland, and Head in the Clouds after Coachella, which means WILD will not be rolling out in a vacuum.
 That festival run matters because each stop gives the group another stage to turn casual listeners into paying fans before the EP lands.
-A useful read from JoySauce’s Head in the Clouds coverage also underlines how visible KATSEYE already is across the 2026 live circuit.
+According to Spotify’s pre-release page, WILD is a five-track EP scheduled for August 14, which gives the campaign one more concrete retail detail beyond the teaser art and confirms the project is already moving through the standard DSP pipeline.
 If you are HYBE or Geffen, this is exactly the kind of schedule you want behind a summer release.
 The group can keep the title in circulation, keep fans speculating about the tracklist, and keep feeding clips into the algorithm without needing to disappear for months.
 That gives WILD a runway most rookie-adjacent acts would kill for.

 What to watch before August 14

 The next phase is simple.
-Fans will be looking for track details, visual direction, and clarity on how the group frames this era after Beautiful Chaos.
-There is also the open question of how the current lineup story is handled in the promotional cycle, especially after our earlier coverage of Manon’s hiatus controversy.
-For now, the only confirmed facts are strong enough on their own: KATSEYE has a new EP, the date is August 14, and the commercial rollout is already active according to the group’s official store and multiple trade reports.
+Fans will be looking for track details, visual direction, and clarity on how the group frames this era after Beautiful Chaos, according to the release window HYBE, Geffen, and the group have already set in motion.
+There is also the open question of how the current lineup story is handled in the promotional cycle, especially after our earlier coverage of Manon's hiatus controversy and the group's wider balancing act between festival visibility and fan expectations.
+For now, the only confirmed facts are strong enough on their own: KATSEYE has a new EP, the date is August 14, and the commercial rollout is already active according to the group’s official store, Spotify’s pre-release page, and multiple trade reports.
 In a market full of endless teaser fog, that kind of directness feels refreshing.
 Now the music has to match the setup.